galasa-dev/webui/README.md

 This is OK for development purposes, but never use this technique on a production deployment of a UI.
 Then re-start the web UI.

-2. An alternative approach is to create a .pem file containing the intermediate and root ca certificates, set the env variable:
+1. An alternative approach is to create a `.pem` file containing the intermediate and root ca certificates used by the server.
+Set the env variable:
 `export NODE_EXTRA_CA_CERTS=/path/to/your/certs.pem`, then re-start the web UI.

 ## How to contribute